 Interests include hiking, camping, fishing, and the outdoors generally.

-Mr. Jones is a business litigation attorney whose practice focuses on intellectual property and competition-related disputes.
+Mr. Jones is a business litigation attorney and partner with the firm whose practice focuses on intellectual property and competition-related disputes.

 Concentrating primarily on the technology industry, Mr. Jones helps individuals and companies fight for and protect what matters most—their business and livelihood.
 Mr. Jones has obtained results for clients both inside and outside the courtroom.
 And in working with him through their complex and high stakes disputes, clients have thanked Jarom for his “professionalism,” “responsiveness,” and “attention to detail.”
 As put by one client, Mr. Jones was a “lifeline in a bad situation.”